flutter/website/src/docs/cookbook/lists/mixed-list.md

           title: Text(title),
         ),
         body: ListView.builder(
-          // Let the ListView know how many items it needs to build
+          // Let the ListView know how many items it needs to build.
           itemCount: items.length,
           // Provide a builder function.
-This is where the magic happens!
-We'll
+This is where the magic happens.
-          // convert each item into a Widget based on the type of item it is.
+          // Convert each item into a widget based on the type of item it is.
           itemBuilder: (context, index) {
             final item = items[index];